PoYuYang/TMDB-NetflixLike-Website/README.md

-# TMDB Search Engine
+# TMDB Netfilx Like Website

 ##  Overview

-In this project, i built a TMDB full stack website for user to search Move and TV Show they want
+In this project, I built a TMDB full stack website for user to not only find their favorite movies but also share the movies to their friends.
+User can get all the information for the movies and even watch the trailer here.

 ## HomePage